Completing a travel goal by reaching Lerwick...

 Scott - Winner of the Bressay Parkrun...

-One of the main reasons for visiting the island was to run in the now famous Bressay Parkrun.
+One of the main reasons for visiting the island was to run in the now-famous Bressay Parkrun.
 Bressay is a small island located ten minutes away by boat from Lerwick.
-Scott is a winner of several of the weekly 5km runs around the country and Shetland is the mostly northerly such course in Britain.
+Scott is a winner of several of the weekly 5km runs around the country and Shetland is the most northerly such course in Britain.
 This would soon become his 147th Saturday morning run and would complete a hat-trick of consecutive victories.
 His name is now part of Parkrun folklore.